aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

-# 🚀 IT Support Diagnostic Tool - Practical Application
+# 🚀 1st Level Support Metadata Collector✅
-# L1 Support Information Collector (new)
 ![Status](https://img.shields.io/badge/Status-In%20Progress-yellow)
 ![Windows](https://img.shields.io/badge/OS-Windows-0078D4?logo=windows&logoColor=white)
 ![PowerShell](https://img.shields.io/badge/Language-PowerShell-5391FE?logo=powershell&logoColor=white)

-**PowerShell-based system information collection for first-level IT support.**
+**PowerShell automation for collecting support-relevant system details.**

-This project demonstrates a realistic L1 Support workflow.
-I created a PowerShell script to collect basic support information, tested it on multiple Windows systems, documented the troubleshooting process, and wrote both technician-facing and user-facing documentation.
+This project demonstrates a realistic 1st Level Support automation workflow.
+I created a PowerShell script to collect support-relevant system metadata, tested it on multiple Windows systems, documented the troubleshooting process, and wrote both technician-facing and user-facing documentation.

-new:
-This project demonstrates a 1st Level Support automation workflow.
-I created a PowerShell script that collects support-relevant system metadata such as computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.
+The workflow creates a standardized text report with details such as computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.

-The script generates a standardized text report that can support the first information-gathering step during a support request and reduce manual back-and-forth with the end user.
+The script creates a standardized text report that can support the first information-gathering step during a support request and reduce manual back-and-forth with the end user.
 During local testing, I also explored packaging the script as an executable.
 Because unsigned executables can trigger antivirus or SmartScreen warnings, I decided to publish the readable PowerShell script as the main public artifact.

 ---